leighghunt/metlink-cancellations-dashboard/README.md

   - This should help handle cancellations being reversed
 - Prevent emitting of updates causing duplicates in graph
 - Add sequence to allow clients to detect missed emit and reload
+- Display dashboard of number of cancellations today, and last 5 or 7 days.

 # Welcome to Glitch